Last Updated on March 8, 2021 by Julia Wilson

 - Cryosurgery: This treatment kills the cancerous cells by freezing them with liquid nitrogen.

-- Electrochemotherapy: An emerging therapeutic treatment which shows great promise for the treatment of skin tumours.
+- Electrochemotherapy: An emerging therapeutic treatment that shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, this treatment allows for better penetration by delivering electric pulses into the tumour after administration of chemotherapy.

 Basal cell tumours are slow-growing.
 They may be benign (basal cell tumour) or low-grade malignant (basal cell carcinoma), thankfully, 90% of basal cell tumours in cats are benign.
 Malignant basal cell carcinomas rarely metastasise (spread to other parts of the body).